ogdenpm/intel80tools/Doc/IntelSrc.md

 isis.t0, isis.cli, attrib, copy, dir, delete, edit, format, hexbin and rename
 ```

 Note isis.bin for ISIS v1.1 appears to have been written initially in PL/M but hand modified, hence it is presented here in assembler.
-All other v1.1 code and isis.bin v2.2 use the fortran based PL/M compiler.
+All other v1.1 code and isis.bin v2.2, use the fortran based PL/M compiler.

 Later versions of the core isis.bin code increasingly used hand modified PL/M code, presumably to keep the size down.

-ISIS 1.1 EDIT v1.2, appears to have been compiled by a different variant of the Fortran based PL/M compiler than I have access to.
-I manged to get the compiler to generated a binary match with some unstructured gotos and four bytes of patching.
-The four bytes are due to the fact that edit uses a GOTO from a nested procedure which re-initialised the stack as per more recent PL/M  compilers.
-The versions I have do not do this stack initialisation, so I put two consecutive GOTO statements in two places, then patched the first of each pair to do the LXI SP, ....
+A initially faced a challenge with EDIT v1.2 in that the compiler did not seem to generate the necessary lxi sp, instructions for a GOTO out of a procedure.
+I eventually found the reason for this, is that the older dialect of PL/M 80 did not require an enclosing DO; END; around all of code as more recent versions do.
+Out of habit I had put the surrounding block, by removing it, the code generation issue was resolved.

 ### isisUtil_X.Y and utils_2.2n